Q: What is Amazon Systems Manager?

 - Resource performance issues, such as a throttling event for Amazon DynamoDB or degraded Amazon EBS volume performance

-- Health alerts from various AWS services, such as scheduled maintenance for an RDS DB instance or EC2 instance
+- Health alerts from various Amazon Web Services services, such as scheduled maintenance for an RDS DB instance or EC2 instance

 - Resource state changes, such as an Amazon EC2 instance state change from running to stopped